reindexer

 Supported filtering operations on floating-point vector fields are KNN, Empty, and Any.
 It is not possible to use multiple KNN filters in a query, and it is impossible to combine filtering by KNN and fulltext.

-Parameters set for KNN-query depends on the specific index type.
-The only required parameter for KNN is k - the maximum number of documents returned from the index for subsequent filtering.
+Parameters set for a KNN query depend on the specific index type.
+It is required to specify k or radius (or both) for every index type. k is the maximum number of documents returned from the index for subsequent filtering.

 When searching by hnsw index, you can additionally specify the ef parameter.
 Increasing this parameter allows you to get a higher quality result (recall rate), but at the same time slows down the search.
 See description here.
 Optional, minimum and default values are k.